How Many Bouncers are Allowed in an Over? – Laws on Bouncers in Different Forms

 In ODI cricket, a no ball would also be called if the bowler sends down a third bouncer in the over.
 In this instance, two runs are added to the batting team’s total.
 The ball will need to be delivered again and this time the batter has a free hit.

 A free hit means that the batter cannot be given out by most of the dismissal methods including Bowled, Caught and LBW.
-The exceptions are Run Out and Obstructing the Field.
+The exceptions to this law are Run Out and Obstructing the Field.

 In T20 cricket, the rules are similar to that of ODIs.
 The only difference lies in the number of bouncers that are allowed.
 In this form of the game, a second bouncer in the same over will lead to the umpire calling a no ball.